 \section{Key notions}

-This review covers developments across disciplines, from high-energy physics and gravity through many-body physics to quantum information science.
-These disciplines feature different vocabularies.
-Here, we survey key notions from across the disciplines, to assist readers from all backgrounds with our multifaceted material.
+Below we survey vocabularies from high-energy physics and quantum gravity through many-body physics and quantum information science to assist readers from different backgrounds.

-\begin{enumerate} \item \textbf{AdS/CFT correspondence:} A duality between (i) gravity in asymptotically anti-de Sitter (AdS) spacetime and (ii) a conformal field theory (CFT), typically a gauge theory, on the spacetime's timelike boundary. \item \textbf{Black hole:} A region of spacetime where gravity is so strong that no matter or light can escape.
-Mathematically, a black hole is represented by a solution to Einstein's equations (or to another gravitational theory's equations of motion).
-A black hole contains a singularity, where certain scalar functions of the curvature diverge. \item \textbf{Duality:} An equivalence between two seemingly distinct descriptions of the same physics.
-The two descriptions related by a duality are often called \textit{sides}. \item \textbf{Entanglement:} A nonlocal relationship achievable between quantum particles.
-The relationship can lead to correlations (between outcomes of measurements of the particles) stronger than any achievable classically.
-An entangled state stores information inaccessible via local measurements.
-The \emph{entanglement entropy}, among other measures, quantifies the entanglement between two systems. \item \textbf{Event horizon:} A null hypersurface beyond which no matter or light can escape. \item \textbf{Fast scrambler:} A quantum system that quickly distributes quantum information across all of its degrees of freedom.
-Generic out-of-time-ordered correlators (OTOCs, see the corresponding key notion) of a fast scrambler decay exponentially quickly, with the greatest possible exponent, during a certain time frame.
-Let $N$ denote the number of degrees of freedom; and $t$, time.
-A generic (possibly regularized) OTOC of a fast scrambler scales as
+\begin{enumerate} \item \textbf{AdS/CFT correspondence:} A duality between gravity in asymptotically anti-de Sitter (AdS) spacetime and a conformal field theory (CFT) on the spacetime boundary. \item \textbf{Black hole:} A spacetime region bounded by a horizon (see below) that conceals a singularity where certain scalar functions of the curvature diverge.
+Mathematically, black holes are classical solutions to Einstein's equations or to another theory of gravity. \item \textbf{Duality:} An equivalence between two seemingly distinct descriptions of the same physics. \item \textbf{Entanglement:} Two degrees of freedom in a pure quantum state are {\it entangled} if their wavefunction does not factorize.
+If they are in a mixed state, they are considered entangled if their density matrix is not separable.
+This relationship can lead to the measurement of correlations stronger than any achievable classically.
+Entangled states store information inaccessible via measurements on individual parties.
+The \emph{von Neumann} or \emph{entanglement} entropy quantifies entanglement between systems. \item \textbf{Event horizon:} A null hypersurface which bounds a region of trapped surfaces.
+Matter and light cannot escape to infinity through the event horizon. \item \textbf{Fast scrambler:} A quantum system that quickly distributes information across degrees of freedom.
+Generic OTOCs (see below) of fast scramblers decay rapidly at early times: